 Data quality and security

-The Office will take reasonable steps to:
+The CES will take reasonable steps to:

 - protect your personal information from misuse, loss, unauthorised access, modification or disclosure and securely destroy personal information if it is not required for any purpose.

 The CES has implemented technology and security policies, rules and measures to help protect the personal information that is under its control.
 However, while Commissioner for Environmental Sustainability strives to protect your personal information, The CES cannot ensure or warrant the security of any information transmitted to it online.

 You have a right to access the personal information we hold about you.
 Requests for access should be sent to the CES at the contact details listed at the bottom of this Privacy Statement.
 Alternatively, you can submit a formal application under the Freedom of Information Act 1982 (Vic).
 Charges may apply to cover the cost of accessing and providing this information to you.